Comprehensive Dental Hygiene

 When addressed in the early stages, periodontal disease is easily controlled and possibly reversible.
 Since gum disease exhibits minimal symptoms until it is significantly advanced, it is important to be evaluated for early stages of the disease.
 Conservative, early intervention is best and our team will assist you in choosing the best treatment options for your condition.

-Digital 3D imaging may be appropriate in your situation to determine exact positioning of your teeth.
+Digital 3D imaging may be appropriate in your situation to determine the exact positioning of your teeth.

-Moderate risk individuals are offered fluoride twice a year as well as a take-home fluoride product to help reduce the chance of them getting another cavity.
+We offer fluoride treatment twice a year to individuals with low risk.
+Moderate-risk individuals are offered fluoride twice a year + a take-home fluoride product to help reduce the chance of getting another cavity.

 Individuals with a high risk for cavities may be offered fluoride treatment more than twice a year, a take-home fluoride product, as well as an antimicrobial rinse to reduce the cavity-causing bacteria.